jmettraux/aachen/src/cae__class.md

 Each class is presented with a table detailing the count of each item an adventurer get upon levelling up.
 Character creation counts as levelling up (to 1st level).

+[^1]

 Before rolling for count, roll a d20 against the given `TC`, if successful then the count dice is rolled twice with the best result kept (like when rolling with advantage).
 For example, a fighter successfully rolling 1d20 against their `CON TC` may roll 2d8 pick the best and add 3 to determine their new HP max.

 Traits are a bit different.
 A character receives _attempts_, they can be used to acquire a trait or to enhance it (from _regular_, to _very_, to _highly_).
 An attempt is a roll against the trait given `TC`, if successful the trait is acquired or enhanced, else too bad.

+[^1]:
+  Option:

+  to speed things up, instead of advantage, on TC check success get the max, else the min.

 <!-- clear -->